-Name & general location of source(s): Well 4 West of town of Jacumba
+Name & general location of source(s): Well 4 West of town of Jacumba.
+Wells 7 & 8 West End of Town of Jacumba

-Drinking Water Source Assessment information: A copy of this assessment may be viewed at the water district office.
+Drinking Water Source Assessment information:

-The assessment was completed in February 2001, and the source is most vulnerable to septic systems.
+A copy of well 4 & 8 assessment may be viewed at the water district office.
+Well 4 is most vulnerable to flooding.
+Well 8 is most vulnerable to septic systems.

-Time and place of regularly scheduled board meetings for public participation: Fourth Tuesday of every month @ 5PM,
+Time and place of regularly scheduled board meetings for public participation:

+Fourth Tuesday of every month @ 6PM,